olino3101/ft_transcendance/README.md

 The full requirements are in the [subject document](./en.subject.pdf).
 The technologies and framework used in the subject changed from when we did it.

----

-*Ready to play?
-Launch the app and challenge your friends!*